Python-for-HPC/ramba/README.md

 When running with MPI, the RAMBA_WORKERS environment variable is ignored.
 RAMBA_NUM_THREADS can be used to indicate the number of threads to use per worker (defaults to 1).

 NOTE:  Early versions of Ramba MPI support did not implement a SPMD model.
 Instead, they used a controller-worker model, where one of the processes is for the driver/controller that steps through the Ramba program.
 The remaining processes are used for remote workers which do not directly run the source program.
 To reproduce the prior Ramba MPI behavior, set environment variables RAMBA_USE_CW=1 and RAMBA_USE_ZMQ=1.

+## Use in Notebooks
+Ramba can be run in Jupyter Lab / Notebook as well.
+Both Ray and MPI backends are supported.
+Importing Ramba in a notebook will cause it to try to connect to a Ray cluster, creating a local one if needed.
+An example of this mode of operation, showing how to set any needed environment variables is available in [sample/test.pynb](sample/test.ipynb).

+To use Ramba with MPI in a notebook, we need the ipyparallel package, which allows us to start and control a set of MPI processes.
+An example of using Ramba/MPI from a notebook is found in [sample/test-mpi.ipynb](sample/test-mpi.ipynb).

 ## Environment Variables Summary